kmanoleff/weather-app/README.md

 Open browser and navigate to [http://localhost:8080/apidocs/](http://localhost:8080/apidocs/) to view the interactive docs.

 From here you can view information such as endpoint routes, required parameters, and data models.
 This would be useful in providing to clients to make integration and testing easier.
+Testing can be done through Swagger using the "Try it out" functionality, or you could use your favorite API testing suite like [Postman](https://www.postman.com/).

 ### Function Code